mgslack/Farkle-Delphi/README.md

 https://github.com/TurboPack/SysTools

 The TurboPower packages are well worth the effort to download and install.
-Have save me a lot of time and effort, particularly the Orpheus packages.
+Have saved me a lot of time and effort, particularly the Orpheus packages.

 Have an old copy of Delphi 3 that I use off and on and maintain this program using that copy.
 May